 The second waterfall you reach is Motian Waterfall and it’s nice that you can get much closer to this waterfall.
 There’s a little wooden balcony of sorts where you can take your photos from and admire the way the water falls onto the boulders below and the spray hits your face.

-Motian was about 30mins of walking from Hegu Waterfall.
+Motian is about 30mins of walking from Hegu Waterfall.

 The very special thing about Motian is that you can actually climb up behind the waterfall.
 I missed this the first time around – I thought Pipadong was the one where you could go behind, so I actually backtracked to find the path, which is located to the right of the metal staircase before you head up to Pipadong.

 #3 – Pipadong Waterfall 琵琶洞瀑布

 If the first two waterfalls was enough adventure for you, turn and head back towards Sandiaoling Station.
 The next bit involves a little bit of climbing and might not be so suitable if you are scared of climbing or if the weather is particularly wet.

 First, the long vertical road up from Motian to Pipadong Waterfall which is stacked on top of it.